What’s it all about?

 The purpose of aeration is to punch holes through any sub surface thatch and relieve compaction, allowing water and nutrients to pass into the root zone.
 This leads to improved drainage by allowing water to penetrate the thatch layer, leading to a drier top surface which discourages moss and disease.

 At Joe’s we use the fracture tine method of aeration, as we have found this gives the best results.
 Fracture Tine Aeration is the process of making deep and straight cuts in the soil allowing air, water and nutrients to penetrate to the root zone.
-This is particularly effective at the beginning and end of the growing season, however at Joe’s we always recommend carrying this out in early Spring.
+This is particularly effective at the beginning and end of the growing season, at Joe’s we always recommend carrying this out in early Spring or Autumn.

 Why does my lawn need it?